huggingface/blog/text-generation-inference-on-inferentia2.md

 **Deploying TGI Neuronx Endpoint**

 Before deploying the model to Amazon SageMaker, we must define the TGI Neuronx endpoint configuration.
-We need to make sure to set the following parameters according to the fixed-shape compilation parameters we used:

-Before deploying the model to Amazon SageMaker, we must define the TGI Neuronx endpoint configuration.
 We need to make sure the following additional parameters are defined:

 - `HF_NUM_CORES`: Number of Neuron Cores used for the compilation.